Best FIFA Men’s Player 2018-19: Barcelona's Lionel Messi beats Liverpool's Virgil van Dijk and Cristiano Ronaldo to lift award | Goal.com

 Luka Modric then took home the trophy in 2018 following yet another Champions League triumph, the club's third in a row, as well as a run to the World Cup final with Croatia in Russia.

-It wasn't all successful for the Barca star, though, as 18-year-old Hungarian Daniel Zsori topped Messi's strike against Real Betis to claim the Puskas Award.
+It wasn't all successful for the Barca star, though, as 18-year-old Hungarian Daniel Zsori topped his strike against Real Betis to claim the Puskas Award.

 Many had pegged Van Dijk as the favourite to win the honour of this year's best player, as the Dutch defender had anchored a Liverpool backline widely considered the world's best.